Professor Stephen Simpson

 Theme leader to be announced.

-This area is a primary focus for the University and of Australia as a whole, and is therefore a priority theme.
-The theme will engage all domains of the Charles Perkins Centre, and will work in partnership with indigenous communities to deliver improved health outcomes.
+This is a priority theme, as the area of Aboriginal and Torres Strait Islander health is a primary focus for the University of Sydney and of Australia as a whole.
+The theme will engage all domains of the Charles Perkins Centre, and work will be conducted in partnership with Indigenous communities to deliver improved health outcomes.